sarajose/Twitter_Chatbot/README.md

 **response_tweet_id :** IDs of tweets that are responses to this tweet, comma-separated.

 **in_response_to_tweet_id :** ID of the tweet this tweet is in response to, if any.

+# Usage
+To train the model run: train_model.py
+To test the model run: test_model.py
+Any change to the NN architecture can be done in: snn_model.py